motopress/getwid-megamenu/README.md

 * Optionally turn on the "hamburger button" for your WordPress mega menu on mobile devices for easier navigation.

 Love working in Gutenberg?
 Download [Getwid WordPress blocks](https://wordpress.org/plugins/getwid/) - the biggest library of free blocks and templates for the block editor.

+Installation Tips:

+If you would like src/frontend.js to be built as well run build:custom or start:custom.